bowst/bowst-press/README.md

 ## 2) Rename

 1. Rename the folder 'bowst-press' to the name of your new theme or project.
-2. In 'package.json' change the 'dev_url' to your local development URL.
-3. In 'style.css' change the 'Theme Name' to the name you chose in above (this is the display name for the theme in the Wordpress admin, so exclude dashes or underscores), and change the other meta data items in respect to your project.
+2. In 'style.css' change the 'Theme Name' to the name you chose in above (this is the display name for the theme in the Wordpress admin, so exclude dashes or underscores), and change the other meta data items in respect to your project.
-4. Change all 'bowst*press' references in 'functions.php' to the new folder name you applied in step 2-1 (if a '-'' was used in the name, change it to a '*').
+3. Change all 'bowst*press' references in 'functions.php' to the new folder name you applied in step 2-1 (if a '-'' was used in the name, change it to a '*').

 ## 3) Settings